-RALEIGH, N. C. E. HARDING, & CO., keep constantly on hand a very large assortment of READY-MADE CLOTHING, consisting of Frock and Dress Coats, Panis, Vests, Cloaks, and Overcoats.
-Also, Shirts, Drawers, Gloves, Suspenders, Cravats, Handkerchiefs, Bocks, &c., &c.
+RALEIGH, N. C.

+E. L. HARDING, & CO., keep constantly on hand a very large assortment of Ready-Marie Chothing, consisting of Frock and Dress Coats, Pants, Vests, Cloaks, and Feb.
+14, 1852

+FARMER'S SOUTHERN MEDICAL REOvercoats: Also, Shirts, Drawers, Gloves, Suspenders, Cravuts, Handkerchiefs, Socks, &c., &c.
 All the Clothing we offer for sale is made in the best style, and in the most durable manner.
-Being connected with one of the largest and best Houses in the United States, we have facilities for the manufacture of articles in our line, that are not urpassed in any market.
-We import most of our Cloths, Cassimeres, and Vestings, and are therefore able to offer them on the most reasonable

-An examination of our stock is solicited from those desirous Persons at a distance can be supplied with any article of Clothing by sending the size and price of the aracle wanted.
-Dec.
-6, 1851.
+Being connected with one and in the most durable manner.
+Being connected with one of the largest and best Houses in the United States, we have facilities for the manufacture of articles in our line, that are not surpassed in any market.
+We import most of our Cloths, Cassimeres, and Vestings, and are therefore able to offer them on the most reasonable An examination of our stock is solicited from those desirous Persons at a distance can be supplied with any article of